-It’s not often that a new sneaker silhouette garners as much attention as the New Balance 327 did when it was officially revealed earlier this year, as part of a collaborative collection with Parisian label Casablanca.
+It’s not often that a new sneaker silhouette garners as much attention as the New Balance 327 did when it was officially revealed in early 2020, as part of a collaborative collection with Parisian label Casablanca.
 The reaction online — particularly on social media — was overwhelmingly positive and full of anticipation, which continued to build over time, as the shoe’s reveal at Paris Fashion Week preceded its planned release date by four months.

 The New Balance 327 was designed by Charlotte Lee, a sneaker designer based in Manchester, UK, who has been with New Balance since 2014.
 Lee, for one, was surprised by the 327’s instant popularity.
 “I don't think anything could have prepared me for the demand or the positive reaction, to be honest,” she laughs.
 “Because I was using so many models from our back catalog, I was almost anticipating an overwhelming amount of negativity.”